Home » Regular Buys » Kirkwood Breaded Chicken Breast Fillets (Aldi Red Bag Chicken)

-Kirkwood Breaded Chicken Breast Fillets (Red Bag Chicken)
+Kirkwood Breaded Chicken Breast Fillets (Aldi Red Bag Chicken)

 There is only one listed way to cook the fillets, and that’s in the oven.
 Prepare yourself, though, as it’s not a fast process.
-You first have to preheat the oven to 400 degrees, then cook the fillets for 35-40 minutes, turning them at the 20-minute mark.
-I was able to cut down the time somewhat by using an air fryer, but be aware that these aren’t a quick-and-easy meal.
+You first have to preheat the oven to 400 degrees, cook the fillets for 20 minutes, flip them, and then cook them for another 15-20 minutes.
+That’s a total of 35-40 minutes.
+Not a quick and easy meal.

-The payoff, though, is that they are excellent.
-Restaurant quality.
+The payoff, is that these are as good as advertised.
+In our view, they really are restaurant quality.
 They’re crisp, well seasoned, and undeniably tasty.
-If you have the foresight to put one of these, say, on a toasted brioche bun, you’re going to have something that’s as good as fast food.
+If you have the foresight to put one of these on, say, a toasted brioche bun, you’re going to have something that’s as good as fast food.

 Nutrition and ingredients.
 (Click to enlarge.)